-Finally, Japan is developing the Hyper Velocity Gliding Projectile (HVGP) to improve the country's defense of the Ryukyu Islands.
-According to Jane's, Japan invested \$122 million in the program in FY2019.
-It plans to deploy Block I of the HVGP in FY2026 and Block II in FY2033.
+Finally, Japan is developing the Hypersonic Cruise Missile (HCM) and the Hyper Velocity Gliding Projectile (HVGP).
+According to Jane's, Japan invested \$122 million in HVGP in FY2019.
+It reportedly plans to field one HVGP warhead for neutralizing aircraft carriers and one for area suppression-both in the 2024 to 2028 timeframe.
+The warheads are expected to enter service in 2030.
 The Japan Aerospace Exploration Agency operates three hypersonic wind tunnels, with two additional facilities at Mitsubishi Heavy Industries and the University of Tokyo.